Carroll County, Maryland: 2000 census

-As of the 2010 census the population was 167,134.
-The racial makeup was 91.20% Non-Hispanic whites, 3.19% blacks, 0.20% Native Americans, 1.45% Asians, 0.03% Pacific Islanders, 0.09% Non-Hispanics of some other race, 1.33% Non-Hispanics reporting two or more races and 2.61% Hispanics.

 Economy

 JoS.
 A. Bank Clothiers has its headquarters in an unincorporated area in the county, near Hampstead.

 Carroll County Public Schools is the largest employer in Carroll County.

 Top employers

 According to the county's comprehensive annual financial reports, the top employers by number of employees in the county are the following. ("NR" indicates the employer was not ranked among the top ten employers that year.)